BCoder3/BCoder3.github.io/Defense_Documentation_Brayden_Kirkland.md

   E                       3:40                    2:44
   -----------------------------------------------------------------------

+## **8. Challenges Overcome**

-8. I experienced some great obstacles in developing this video game, especially due to my lack of experience using the engine and in ways of how I wanted to design certain aspects of the project.
+I experienced some great obstacles in developing this video game, especially due to my lack of experience using the engine and in ways of how I wanted to design certain aspects of the project.
 I found that there were many design implementations I wished to include in the final product, but constraints such as time and lack of technical knowledge of the system greatly inhibited my progress along the way.

+## **9. Future Enhancements**

-9. In the future, I would like to expand on this project and even create more projects within the Unreal Engine 5 system because video games are my passion.
+In the future, I would like to expand on this project and even create more projects within the Unreal Engine 5 system because video games are my passion.
 I would love to learn more about the intricacies and finer tunings of the software so that I can fully implement my original design ideas to enhance the experience and realize my visions.

+## **10. Defense Presentation Slides**

-10. [[Puzzleheart - Project Presentation - Brayden Kirkland.pptx -
+[[Puzzleheart - Project Presentation - Brayden Kirkland.pptx -
     Google
     Slides]{.underline}](https://docs.google.com/presentation/d/1ftQpa0dji_PQXE9CT6avoCWAySOyYQOd/edit?slide=id.p1#slide=id.p1)

 [Back to Portfolio](./)